-- 1. From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options > Filter Nonbootable Drives. - 2.
-Select a setting. - Enabled-The system will not create boot options for fixed drives that are not bootable. - Disabled-The system will create boot options for each fixed drives even if these are not bootable. - 3.
+- 1. From the System Utilities screen, select System Configuration >BIOS/Platform Configuration (RBSU) >Boot Options >Filter Non-bootable Drives. - 2.
+Select a setting. - Auto-When the number of boot options becomes excessive, the system will not create boot options for fixed drives that are not bootable. - Enabled-The system will not create boot options for fixed drives that are not bootable. - Disabled-The system will create boot options for each fixed drives even if these are not bootable. - 3.
 Save your setting.